A Signaling Game Approach to Databases Querying and Interaction: A Game-theoretic Framework

 The user strategy indicates the likelihood by which the user submits query $q$ given that her intent is $e$.
-In practice, a user has finitely many intents and submits finitely many queries over a database in a finite period of time.
-Hence, we assume the sets of the user's intents and queries are finite.
-We index each user's intent and each user's query by $1 \leq i \leq m$ and $1 \leq j \leq n$, respectively.
-A user strategy, denoted as $U$, is a $m\times n$ row-stochastic matrix from her set of intents to her set of queries.
-Consider again the intents and queries in Table~\ref{example:framework:table:intentsandqueries}.
-The matrix on the left hand side of Table~\ref{example:framework:table:badstrategy:nash} depicts a user strategy in which the user submits query $q_1$ to express intents $e_1$, $e_2$, and $e_3$.
+In practice, a user has finitely many intents and submits finitely many queries in a finite period of time.
+Hence, we assume that the sets of the user's intents and queries are finite.
+We index each user's intent and query by $1 \leq i \leq m$ and $1 \leq j \leq n$, respectively.
+A user strategy, denoted as $U$, is a $m\times n$ row-stochastic matrix from her intents to her queries.
+The matrix on the top of Table~\ref{example:framework:table:badstrategy:nash} depicts a user strategy using intents and queries in Table~\ref{example:framework:table:intentsandqueries}.
+According to this strategy, the user submits query $q_2$ to express intents $e_1$, $e_2$, and $e_3$.

-\subsubsection{DBMS Strategy}
+\subsection{DBMS Strategy}